erenken/weatherlink/src/myNOC.WeatherLink/README.md

 #### Deserialize

-If you store the data and want to `Deserialize` it back into `CurrentResponse` you will again need to use the `SensorJasonConverterFactory`.
+If you store the data and want to `Deserialize` it back into `WeatherDataResponse` you will again need to use the `SensorJasonConverterFactory`.

 ```csharp
 JsonSerializerOptions options = new();